 Learning from crisis: building resilient systems to combat future pandemics

-We are delighted that this year’s annual lecture will be presented by Professor Ilona Kickbusch, Professor Gabriel Leung and Professor Robin Shattock.
+We are delighted that this year’s annual lecture was presented by Professor Ilona Kickbusch, Professor Gabriel Leung and Professor Robin Shattock.

-This free and open online lecture will explore what we can learn from the current pandemic to build stronger global health systems to combat future pandemics.
+This free and open online lecture explored what we can learn from the current pandemic to build stronger global health systems to combat future pandemics.

 Following the Lecture, Professor Richard Horton FRCP FMedSci, editor-in-chief of The Lancet will chair an open Q&A session with the speakers.

 Professor Ilona Kickbusch is the Founder and Chair of the Global Health Centre at the Graduate Institute of International and Development Studies in Geneva.
 Professor Kickbusch's key interests relate to the political determinants of health, health in all policies and global health.
 Professor Kickbusch has had a distinguished career with the World Health Organization.
 She has been awarded the Cross of the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz) in recognition of her "invaluable contributions to innovation in governance for global health and global health diplomacy".

 Professor Gabriel Leung is the fortieth Dean of Medicine, inaugural Helen and Francis Zimmern Professor in Population Health and holds the Chair of Public Health Medicine at the University of Hong Kong.
 Leung is one of Asia’s leading epidemiologists and global health exponents.
 His research defined the epidemiology of three novel viral epidemics, namely SARS in 2003, influenza A(H7N9) in 2013 and most recently COVID-19.
 For COVID-19, he has been an official adviser to the Hong Kong SAR and Chinese Central People's Governments, as well as to numerous overseas jurisdictions and international agencies including the World Health Organization.